Only the following foods are permitted during the 12-hour preparatory diet period:

 Our patient-centric model allows your patients to administer these tests in the comfort of their own home.
 Your office will simply fill out the one-page Requisition Form included in every kit and send your patient home to take it.
 A pre-paid return shipping label is included in the kit for easy patient return to our laboratory.
 We will take care of the rest.

-We provide a pre-paid, pre-addressed UPS shipping label in each kit.
-Patients will simply take the completed, sealed test kit to their nearest UPS store or UPS drop-box for easy pick-up.
+We provide a pre-paid, pre-addressed shipping label in each kit.
+Patients will simply take the completed, sealed test kit and return it to us using the shipping label provided.

 When the kit arrives at our laboratory, it will be analyzed within 24-hours.
 Kits that arrive on Saturdays or Holidays will be analyzed the following business day.
 Results will be sent to your practice via a secure fax system, secure email, or your office can set up an account with us to receive results via our HIPPA-compliant web based reporting system.